 DUI with a BAC Over .15

-Other defenses in the case can force the prosecutor to reduce the charges.
+Other defenses can force the prosecutor to reduce the charges.
 For instance, in Hillsborough County, FL, if the BAC was over .15 but under .20, a first offense might still be eligible for the new DUI Diversion Program called “RIDR.”

 Attorneys for DUI over .15 in Tampa, FL

 Having a breath test reading with a BAC over .15 is surprisingly common.
-In fact, according to the Florida Department of Law Enforcement, the average breath test reading was right at .15 for all breath tests given in 2020.
+In fact, according to the Florida Department of Law Enforcement, the average breath test reading was just below .15 for all breath tests given in 2023.

 The attorneys at Sammis Law Firm in Tampa, FL, are experienced in taking DUI breath test cases to trial and negotiating with the prosecutor for the best possible offer to reduce the charges.